telerik/docs-seed/README.md

     ```
 1. Open the documentation site on the server address which is written in the terminal: `http://0.0.0.0:4000/`.
 If you can't open the URL, replace the `0.0.0.0` with `localhost`: `http://localhost:4000`.
 For example, for the WPF documentation, this will be `http://0.0.0.0:4000/devtools/wpf/`.

-1. To change the host or port, pass the `--host` or `--port` arguments to the command above as an addition (for example, `bundle exec jekyll serve --host=0.0.0.0 --port=1234`).
+1. To change the host or port, pass the `--host` or `--port` arguments to the command above as an addition, for example:

 ### Update Build Scripts